Events and Organizations

 Sales and Customer Service

-Brandon is the senior customer service representative.
-Previously,
+Brandon is the senior customer service representative, but also has a

 joining KMC in 2004, he's picked up quite a bit of British car knowledge on the job and is